The Act of Letting a Person into Your Home, Ed Ruscha, 1983, oil on canvas

 Susan Hildebrand.
 An extremely talented graphic designer who also happens to be in my book club.

-Prudent Baby picks GHG as one of their favorite blogs.–Apartment Therapy, 3/2012
+Prudent Baby picks Good House Guest as one of their favorite blogs. – Apartment Therapy, March 2012